tfolkman/kids-rewards/README.md

 # Kids Rewards Project

 Welcome to the Kids Rewards project!
-This guide will help you understand how to set up and work with the project in different environments: local development, staging, and production.
+This guide will help you understand how to set up and work with the project in different environments: local development and production.

 ## 🚀 Getting Started: Local Development